nandac/letterloom/docs/manual.typ

 number-pages: true   // Page numbers on second page onwards
 ```

-*Note:* The page number is placed at the bottom of the page below the footer if specified and is center-aligned.
+*Note:* Page numbers appear centered at the bottom of the page, below the footer (if specified).

-=== Font Settings
+=== Typography Settings

 These parameters allow you to customize the fonts used throughout the letter.
 Each parameter has a default font setting that can be changed as needed.